 - They are open-minded and able to see the big picture

 ENTP Preferences and Cognitive Functions

-These two factors are crucial in determining the dominant characteristics of each of the 16 MBTI personality types.
-According to the Myers-Briggs research, every personality represents a specific combination of 8 contrasting preferences.
+These two factors are crucial in determining the dominant characteristics of each of the 16 personality types.
+According to the 16 personalities research, every type represents a specific combination of 8 contrasting preferences.
 These preferences influence the way someone interacts with the world around them, makes decisions, gathers and processes various information and impressions, and approaches different tasks or projects.
 In combination with cognitive functions that refer to a person’s values and world perception, these 4 pairs of preferences paint a complete portrait of a specific personality type.

 Extroversion vs. Introversion

 As a result of their Extroversion preference, ENTPs will most likely be recognized for their immense energy, which they channel into devising creative and groundbreaking ideas and persuading others to share their enthusiasm.
 They will also enjoy being in charge of the situation, while also involving others in intellectual discussions.
 However, they may easily jump to another exciting idea without following through with the ongoing project.
 They will be a charming and friendly company at social events due to their prominent extroverted side, but being Thinking rather than Feeling types, ENTPs will not get emotionally engaged easily.